cookiesikeri/cicd-nodejs-test/README.md

-# cicd-nodejs-test by ikeri ebenezer.
+# cicd-nodejs-test by Ikeri Ebenezer.

 this is a simple nodejs app  deployted to aws, i will explain the pipeline flow below;